 Configuring VRRP correctly is essential for ensuring optimal network performance and reliability.
 Following best practices can help prevent common issues and enhance the protocol's effectiveness.

-- Priority Settings: Assign appropriate priority levels to routers to ensure the right one becomes the master.
+- Priority Settings: Assign appropriate priority levels to routers to determine the master and backups.

-- Regular Monitoring: Continuously monitor the status of routers to detect and address issues promptly.
+- Regular Monitoring: Continuously monitor the status of all routers to quickly identify and resolve issues.

 Common Use Cases for VRRP